garimatus/anti-hate-discord-app/README.md

 ## Installation and environment

 1. Run the [Ollama](https://github.com/ollama/ollama) client on the Docker hosting machine.
-2. Assign the environment variable 'NODE_ENV' as following `export NODE_ENV="development or production or local"` with the following format:
+2. Assign the "NODE_ENV" environment variable as following `export NODE_ENV="development or production or local"` with the following format:

    ```env
    NODE_ENV=